Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

-In Figure \ref{fig_pmi_acu_mnist_cifar10}, we first observe that both, the ACU results (after converging) of MNIST and CIFAR10, are worse than their test errors (in Table \ref{table_model_details}), unveiling again the robustness issues of ML models when dealing with image datasets (while the ACU of CIFAR10 is even worse, given that CIFAR10 is indeed a generally harder dataset than MNIST).
+In Figures \ref{fig_pmi_acu_mnist} and \ref{fig_pmi_acu_cifar10}, we first observe that both the ACU results (after converging) of normally trained MNIST and CIFAR10 models are worse than their test errors (in Table \ref{table_model_details}), unveiling again the robustness issues of ML models when dealing with image datasets (while the ACU of CIFAR10 is even worse, given that CIFAR10 is indeed a generally harder dataset than MNIST).
 For MNIST, the mean \textit{pmi} estimates are much lower than ACU, implying a very ``unbalanced'' distribution of weights (i.e.\ OP).
 Such unevenly distributed weights are also reflected in both, the oscillation of the variance and the relatively loose 97.5\% confidence upper bound.
 On the other hand, the OP of CIFAR10 is flatter, resulting in closer estimates of \textit{pmi} and ACU (Remark \ref{remark_acu_equals_ram_when_op_flat}).
-In summary, for real-world image datasets, our RAM may effectively assess the robustness of the ML model and its generalisability based on the shape of its approximated OP, which is much more informative than either the test error or ACU alone.
+For adversarially trained models, the robustness of which is improved significantly at the cost of accuracy drop shown in Table~\ref{table_model_details}.
+It is still effective to reduce the $pmi$ and ACU of DL models.